SungjoonPark/FactorRotation/README.md

 ## Overview
-We open a PyTorch Python source code for our paper, Rotated Word Vector Representations and their Interpretability (EMNLP 2017) [<a href="http://aclweb.org/anthology/D17-1041">paper</a>, <a href="https://sungjoonpark.github.io./assets/emnlp2017_poster.pdf">poster</a>] These files are originated from Python (numpy) implementation of rotation algorithms, to accelerate computation speed by using GPU. https://github.com/mvds314/factor_rotation
+We open a Python (PyTorch) source code for our paper, Rotated Word Vector Representations and their Interpretability (EMNLP 2017) [<a href="http://aclweb.org/anthology/D17-1041">paper</a>, <a href="https://sungjoonpark.github.io./assets/emnlp2017_poster.pdf">poster</a>] These files are originated from Python (Numpy) implementation of rotation algorithms, to accelerate computation speed by using GPU. https://github.com/mvds314/factor_rotation

 ## Requirements